A series of virtual events accompany the ‘MONUMENTS NOW‘ exhibition:

 Paul Ramírez Jonas’ Programming

 Artist Paul Ramírez Jonas‘ monument project, ‘Eternal Flame,’ functions as a communal barbecue.
+He sees the project as a catalyst for conversation and exchange among individuals coming together over a shared enjoyment of cooking and eating.
 The barbecues are available for public use on a first-come, first-served basis when the Park is open, which is every day from 9am to sunset.
 In addition, Ramírez Jonas has created a limited edition ‘Eternal Flame‘ matchbook that is freely available to Park-goers via dispensers attached to the base of the sculpture.

 ‘ETERNAL FLAME’ DOCUMENTARY SHORT